DazHaze/RPSLS-Code-Institute-Project-2/README.md

     ---
     ![Mobile Score](/assets/images/readme/mobile-score.png)
     ---
-    * On a mobile device it is not feasable to have the user and computer choices visible on either side of the score.
-After testing having them displayed underneath this also did not work due to the fact that the user would have to scroll too much.
-It was decided to display the choices as text above the score so there would still be feedback even if it wasn't displayed in image format.
+    * On a mobile device it is not feasible to have the user and computer choices visible on either side of the score.
+After testing having them displayed underneath, this also did not work due to the fact that the user would have to scroll too much.
+It was decided to display the choices as text above the score, so there would still be feedback even if it wasn't displayed in image format.
 ## Testing

 > This section is for how the website is tested for usability on various devices.